czcorpus/kontext/INSTALL.md

 When implementing an optional plug-in, you can make it dependent on both default and optional plug-ins.
 These dependencies are passed as arguments to your *factory function*.
-The only thing to be aware of is that optional plug-in dependencies in *optional_plugins* (file app.py) must be specified using strings (i.e. you cannot directly use the package *plugins*) because when Python interpreter reads the optional plug-ins configuration no optional plug-in is instantiated yet.
+The only thing to be aware of is that optional plug-in dependencies in *optional_plugins* (file *app.py*) must be specified using strings (i.e. you cannot directly use the package *plugins*) because when Python interpreter executes the optional plug-ins configuration no optional plug-in is instantiated yet.

-In the following example where we define 'my_plugin',  *settings* is a required plug-in (and thus already loaded) and *some_optional_plugin* is an optional plug-in which cannot be guaranteed to be loaded yet.
+In the following example where we define *my_plugin* where *settings* is a required plug-in (i.e. already loaded and passed directly as a module *settings*) and *some_optional_plugin* is an optional plug-in which cannot be guaranteed to be loaded yet (i.e. defined using a string).

 ```python
 optional_plugins = (